fullmetalbrackets/blog/src/content/lifestream/movie_the-matrix-resurrections.md

 rating: disliked
 ---

-I love the Matrix, even the second and third movies, and the Animatrix... but this is just bad.
+I love the Matrix, I even like the second and third movies, and the Animatrix... but this is just bad.
 Why does this movie exist?